orbitalquark/textadept/docs/api.md

 #### `events.LEXER_LOADED` (string)

 Emitted after loading a language lexer.
-  This is useful for overriding a language module's key bindings or other properties since the module is not loaded when Textadept starts.
+  This is useful for automatically loading language modules as source files are opened, or setting up language-specific editing features for source files.
   Arguments:

   * _`name`_: The language lexer's name.